-For the 2017 financial year, the key management personnel include the Directors of Arafura Resources Limited and those Executives that report directly to the Managing Director being:
+For the 2018 financial year, the key management personnel include the Directors of Arafura Resources Limited and those Executives that report directly to the Managing Director being:

-- P Sherrington Chief Financial Officer and Company Secretary - R Brescianini General Manager Strategic Development and Exploration - B Fowler General Manager of Northern Territory & Sustainability
+- P. Sherrington Chief Financial Officer and Company Secretary - R. Brescianini General Manager Exploration and Development - B. Fowler General Manager of Northern Territory & Sustainability - L. Kaiser General Manager of Sales, Marketing and Technology Development - S. Watkins General Manager of Projects

-Voting and comments made at the Company's 2016 Annual General Meeting
+Voting and comments made at the Company's 2017 Annual General Meeting

-Arafura Resources Ltd received more than 93% of "for" votes on its remuneration report for the 2016 financial year.
+Arafura Resources Ltd received more than 65% of "for" votes on its remuneration report for the 2017 financial year.